MichaelCurrin/Liquid-Thousands-Separated-Filter/README.md

 # Liquid Thousands Separated Filter
+> Jekyll Liquid filter to add thousands separator to a number

 A basic [Liquid](http://docs.shopify.com/themes/liquid-documentation/basics) / [Jekyll](http://jekyllrb.com) filter that adds thousands-separators to a number.
 The default separator is a comma.